MillenniumMachines/MillenniumOS/README.md

   - Compatible with Millennium Machines Milo GCode Dialect.

 ## Implemented G- and M- codes
-See [GCODE.md](GCODE.md) for a description of all MeRF implemented G- and M- codes.
+See [GCODE.md](GCODE.md) for a description of all MOS implemented G- and M- codes.

 ## Post-processor
-MeRF is designed to work with a specific gcode dialect, designed for the Millennium Machines Milo.
+MOS is designed to work with a specific gcode dialect, designed for the Millennium Machines Milo.
 It does not support any other gcode dialects.

-The following is an example preamble that MeRF is designed to understand:
+The following is an example preamble that MOS is designed to understand:

 ```gcode
 (Exported by Fusion360)